Infrastructure Investment, Private Finance, and Institutional Investors

 Governments everywhere face a daunting paradox.
 On the one hand, they operate in an increasingly complex environment and must deliver on an expanded set of policy objectives.
 In a world characterized by macroeconomic uncertainty, rapid social change, and technological innovation, citizens’ expectations of what government ought to deliver are rising.
 Against this backdrop, not only must governments do more with less; they must do so in highly visible ways, if they are to regain the faith of their constituents.

+In recent years, “comprehensive benefits assessment” has been used to attract financing for big public projects and to build community support.
+This term means that all benefits, tangible and intangible, are taken into consideration in assessing a project’s justification.
+Intangibles include skill development, alleviation of poverty, knowledge sharing, and institution building.
+Undertaking a comprehensive benefits assessment is becoming the norm for determining the likely long-term success of projects and influencing decisions about priorities and resource allocation.
 The ability to drive transformational change—such as moving from good to great performance, cutting costs, or turning around a crisis—is a key source of competitive advantage.
-Our Center for Government works with government departments and agencies to understand how public sector organizations can build new capabilities, continuously improve performance, and deliver more to society.
 We have identified the primary success factors in large-scale government transformation programs—factors that relate to, among other things, how leaders define aspirations, set targets, plan for the short and long term, take risks, and empower teams for integration.

 Refining Government’s Role as An Economic Shaper